KyrosKrane/AnnoyingPopupRemover/README.md

 - Depositing a modified item (one that's enchanted, gemmed, or still tradable) into void storage.
 - Selling an item looted in a group while it is still tradable with others who were in the group.
 - Buying an item with an alternate currency cost.
+- Buying an item that is not refundable.
 - Mailing an item you purchased from a vendor while it can still be returned for a refund.
+- Equipping an item you can return to a vendor for a refund.
+- Equipping a bind-on-equip item.
+(This is off by default; you can turn it on in the settings.)
 - Setting your hearthstone location at an innkeeper.
 - Undercutting when selling an item on the auction house.
 (This is off by default - please don't undercut, it's not needed!)
-- Equipping an item you can return to a vendor for a refund.
-- Equipping a bind-on-equip item.
-(This is off by default; you can turn it on in the settings.)

 In addition, it simplifies the following dialog: